 Readers Question: To what extent do the official UK figures for unemployment accurately reflect economic reality?
-(30)

-However, despite the attractive figures, there are many reasons to suggest that this is an under estimate of unemployment
+The claimant count suggests we are close to full employment.
+However, despite theses figures, there are many reasons to suggest that this is an under estimate of unemployment

 The JSA excludes many groups of people from claiming unemployment benefit, even though they are actively seeking work.
 Examples include:

 - A husband or wife whose partner is working and earning above a certain amount. i.e. JSA is means tested depending on a partner’s income.
 After 6 months it is also means tested depending on savings

 - People under 18 are not eligible – in theory they should be on training schemes